luca-stamatescu/llm-evaluation-metrics-workshop/README.md

-# llm-evaluation-metrics-workshop
+# LLM Evaluation Metrics Workshop

+Evaluating the performance of Generative AI applications is difficult, as it is often easy to evaluate the correctness of a response.
+During development, how do you know that the tweaks made to your prompt actually improved performance across all scenarios?
+When in production, how can you switch to the latest LLM model with confidence, knowing that your application won't break?
+And how can you monitor performance of your system over time, as data in your knowledge base continues to be updated an evolve?

-Azure AI Studio contains a powerful set of tools and capabilities for evaluating the performance of GenAI applications.
-This repository provides a simple, worked example to help translate theory into practice.
-This repository can be used as a template to build your own evaluation flows on top of.
+Azure AI Studio, coupled with PromptFlow, provides a powerful set of tools and capabilities for evaluating the performance of GenAI applications, to let you deploy with confidence.

+This repository provides a simple, worked examples to help translate theory into practice.
+In this workshop, you will start at the very beginning, and build up to a working, end-to-end evaluation flow.

 ##  Preparation